We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Defective wiring on tools and extension cords can cause fatal electrocutions.

 Extension cords may have damaged insulation.
 Sometimes the insulation inside an electrical tool or appliance is damaged.
 When insulation is damaged, exposed metal parts may become energized if a live wire inside touches them.
-Electric hand tools that are old, damaged, or misused may have damaged insulation inside.
+Electric hand tools that are old, damaged, or misused may have damaged internal insulation.
 If you touch damaged power tools or other equipment, you will receive a shock.
 You are more likely to receive a shock if the tool is not grounded or double-insulated.
-Double-insulated tools have two insulation barriers and no exposed metal parts.
+Double-insulated tools have two layers of insulation and no exposed metal parts.

 Improper Grounding Hazards